Serial-Comma/obsidian-notes/H2 Computing/Pseudocode Syntax.md

 `SEEK text.csv, z` moves the pointer to line `z` in the file

-`GETRECORD text.csv, t` is basically a REA
+`GETRECORD text.csv, t` is basically a `READFILE` but it reads the current line `t` instead of the next line

+`PUTRECORD text.csv, j` is basically a `WRITEFILE` but it overrides the current line `j` instead of the next line

 also don't forget to `CLOSEFILE text.csv` when youre done